luyuliu/cuckoo.js/README.md

     lowerBound, // The lower bound array.
 The demension of this array should be equal to dimension. upperBound, // The upper bound array.
-The demension of this array should be equal to dimension. intFlag, // True if the problem is an integer problem; False otherwise. uniqueFlag // True if each dimension should be different from each other; False otherwise.
+The demension of this array should be equal to dimension. intFlag, // True if the problem is an integer problem; False otherwise. uniqueFlag // True if each dimension's value should be different; False otherwise. e.g.: If true, the solution [0, 0, 0, 0] here is not allowed.
 );

 // Initialization